rajsiddarth/Wells_Fargo_Analytics_Challenge/README.md

 # Wells_Fargo_Challenge

+For competition information please look at the link  https://www.mindsumo.com/contests/building-better.

-The following code is written for submission to Wells Fargo analytics challenge.The data given belongs to 4 major categories.
+The code published is written for submission to Wells Fargo analytics challenge.The data given belongs to 4 major categories.

  1. Month end balances of customers